-Dr. Lauren Taney joins Washington Eye Physicians and Surgeons after completing a fellowship in Vitreoretinal Disease at the New England Eye Center/Tufts Medical Center in Boston, Massachusetts.
+Dr. Lauren Taney joined Washington Eye Physicians and Surgeons in 2014 after completing a fellowship in Vitreoretinal Disease at the New England Eye Center/Tufts Medical Center in Boston, Massachusetts.
 Dr. Taney specializes in the diagnosis and management of medical retinal conditions such as age-related macular degeneration, diabetic retinopathy, retinal vascular occlusions, central serous chorioretinopathy, inherited retinal disease, and retinal tears.
 She also practices comprehensive ophthalmology and performs cataract surgery.

 Dr. Taney received her Bachelor of Arts degree from Princeton University and her medical degree from the University of Florida.
 She completed her residency training in ophthalmology at Georgetown University Hospital and the Washington Hospital Center.